Welcome to ITS! Learn more about our strategic partnerships with 5 MSPs!

 A deepfake is a portmanteau of "deep learning" and "fake."
 It refers to synthetic media in which a person depicted in existing audio, image, or video is replaced with someone else's likeness or voice.
 That is done with advanced machine learning technology that can learn a subject's face and voice, allowing another person to impersonate that subject in real-time.

 If you've ever used a face filter on a mobile app, you already have a general inkling of how that works.
-The only difference is that instead of overlaying silly graphics and squeaky voices on your video, deepfakes virtually allow you to impersonate another person on camera.
+The only difference is that instead of overlaying silly graphics and squeaky voices on your video, deepfakes allow you to virtually impersonate another person on camera.

-Dangers Deepfakes pose for your business
+dangers deepfakes pose for your business

 What Dangers Do Deepfakes Pose for Your Business?